D-Hank/coding-tasks/README.md

 Run:
 ```
+cd eval
 python evaluate.py
 ```
-on your local host.
-Output programs will be saved as `samples.jsonl` and uploaded to server.
+on target (remember to turn off your proxies).
+Output programs will be saved as `samples.jsonl`.

 ### Evaluation